-Washington Post: Trump shared classified info to Russians
+Sources: Trump shared classified info with Russians

 According to the Post, Trump described details to Lavrov and Kislyak about how ISIS hopes to use laptop computers as bombs on planes.

 "I get great intel.
-I have people brief me on great intel every day," one official with knowledge told the Post described Trump as saying, before the President reportedly relayed specific intelligence.
+I have people brief me on great intel every day," said Trump, according to one official with knowledge cited by the Post, before the President reportedly relayed specific intelligence.

-CNN has yet to confirm the details of The Washington Post report.
+A former intelligence officer called the report -- and White House response -- "infuriating."

+"It sounds like White House is parsing words by saying 'didn't discuss sources or methods' as a weak cover your a**," the former officer said.
+"That's a technicality.
+If the information itself was specific enough, it implicitly discloses sources and methods."

-H.R.
-McMaster had told the Post that Trump and the Russian officials discussed "common threats."
+McMaster had previously told the Post that Trump and the Russian officials discussed "common threats."

 "The President and the foreign minister reviewed common threats from terrorist organizations to include threats to aviation," McMaster told The Washington Post.
 "At no time were any intelligence sources or methods discussed and no military operations were disclosed that were not already known publicly."